 - Doctors use them to see how well chemotherapy or radiation is working and adjust treatment if needed.

-Because CT scans are quick, detailed, and dependable, they remain one of the best imaging tools for cancer detection and staging.
+Because CT scans are quick, detailed, and dependable, they remain one of the best imaging tools for cancer detection and staging, especially for CT scan for tumor detection, helping doctors identify the size, location, and spread of tumors accurately.

 How MRI Helps in Cancer Imaging?

-MRI provides the most detailed view of soft tissues, making it very useful for detecting and studying cancers in sensitive areas.
+MRI provides the most detailed view of soft tissues, making it very useful for detecting and studying cancers in sensitive areas, which is why MRI for cancer diagnosis is often recommended for accurate assessment and treatment planning.

 What MRI Helps With: